Table of Contents

 If you’re looking for a water filter that just gets the job done, PUR’s filtration solutions should tick all the boxes.
 They’re not too fancy, and everything from set-up to daily use and maintenance is designed to be easy.
 If you’ve never used a water filter before, you won’t be intimidated by any of PUR’s products.

-Brita – What We Liked
+Brita – What I Liked

 Though Brita is perhaps the most world-renowned water filter company, both the Brita faucet filter and the Brita water pitcher filter are sold at affordable prices.
 Brita hasn’t significantly increased its prices much at all over the years, which has helped the company to build up a solid fan base.